KDE/kdev-cargo/README.md

 This plugin supports KDevelop 5, so make sure have kdevplatform libraries development headers (`kdevplatform-dev` on ubuntu) version 5 or later.
 You also need `cmake` and `extra-cmake-modules` to build it.
 To use the plugin, the `cargo` executable must be installed and in your `PATH`.
+Instructions for installing Rust and Cargo are available at [http://doc.crates.io/](http://doc.crates.io/).

 Download this repository, then run